 Incorporating new technological advancements, ARVA has evolved their star-beacon into the Neo+.
 The Plus has an even longer listed search-strip of 70+ meters, which ARVA measures conservatively relative to other brands.
 To ensure rescuer-safety the Neo+ has a motion sensor that switches the beacon back to SEND mode if the wearer stops moving.
 This means that you can be found if the hang-fire above suddenly slides on you while digging.

 ARVA also took the opportunity to improve the ergonomics of the original Neo.
 A new harness allows the beacon to be carried in search mode, providing a safer means of handling once you have located the victim.
-This feature aids in keeping the beacon close the user’s body in the event of a secondary slide.
+This feature aids in keeping the beacon close to the user’s body in the event of a secondary slide.
 ARVA did away the “lock and key” style on/off switch and went to a fixed-switch that is permanently attached to the beacon.

 The original Neo beacon was a great example of “simplicity is safety” when it comes to avalanche beacons.
-The Neo+ improves upon the original while maintaining the simplicity that makes it so effective.
-This is why you are sure to find this beacon in use by smart backcountry users for seasons to come.
+The Neo+ improves upon the original model while maintaining the simplicity that makes it so effective.
+With a spec sheet like this, you are sure to find this beacon in use by smart backcountry users for seasons to come.